Angolan opposition seeks annulment of Aug. 24 election - Lusa news agency | Politics

 Angola's main opposition party on Thursday filed a case with the constitutional court to seek the annulment of last week's election in which the ruling MPLA was declared the winner, Portuguese news agency Lusa said.
 After the most closely fought election since independence from Portugal in 1975, the electoral commission declared the People's Movement for the Liberation of Angola (MPLA) the winner, prolonging its nearly five decades of uninterrupted rule and handing President Joao Lourenco a second term.

-The party, led by Adalberto Costa Junior, has yet to comment on the court case but a source familiar with the matter confirmed to Reuters that it was filed on Thursday afternoon.
+A source familiar with the matter confirmed to Reuters that the court case was filed on Thursday afternoon.
 The court has 72 hours to inform all interested parties, and another 72 hours to rule on the issue.
 Analysts say the ruling party controls the court, which is led by a former MPLA member, but the government says it exercises its powers independently.

 Portugal's Lusa news agency cited a source close to UNITA's leadership who said the case listed "several complaints, which amount to illegalities" committed by the commission.
 Lourenco, 68, has pledged to press on with reforms in his second term, including privatising poorly run state assets and continuing to clean up corruption.